European Commission administrators: job description

 - overseeing relations between EU and non-EU member states

 Only a small number of vacancies occur each year.
 Most jobs are located in Luxembourg and Brussels and visits to other countries are often part of the job.
 Positions are advertised in national newspapers, by careers services and on the EC website.
-There is a lengthy and rigorous entrance procedure called 'concours' or 'open competition', which can take up to a year to complete.
+There is a lengthy and rigorous entrance procedure called open competition, which generally takes between five and nine months to complete.

 All candidates must be confident, mature in attitude and decisive; with excellent interpersonal, numerical and verbal/written communication skills.
 Foreign language abilities are of particular importance to the job and all candidates are required to have knowledge of a second official language.
 Employees are actively encouraged to undertake further training in this area, particularly in French and German.